 Organizationally, conversation is often given a bad rap.
-For many organizational leaders it symbolizes the informal and unstructured talking that employees engage in when they should be “working”.
+For many organizational leaders, it symbolizes the informal and unstructured talking that employees engage in when they should be “working”.
 The reality, however, is that conversation is the backbone of every organization — especially during change.
 Change happens through conversation.
 Your change conversations can pull your organization together and rally its energy around your change or they can drain its collective energy and send your organization into a downward spiral.

 Using Guided Conversation to Facilitate Organizational Change

-The guided conversation technique enables you to tap into the natural rhythm of the change conversation.
+The Guided Conversation technique enables you to tap into the natural rhythm of the change conversation.
 It is a powerful tool to focus the energy of your organization on successfully implementing the change.

-- reduces the potential for resistance and raises readiness
+- prevent resistance and raise readiness

-- surfaces barriers to change sooner
+- surface barriers to change sooner